TimoGuy/BTZC_game_engine/README.md

         - [x] Player getting stuck when on the ground.
             - Forgot to enable `m_allow_sliding`.
 Enabling fixed it!
         - [ ] Camera orbit following is annoying.
+        - [x] Player moves during wasd with flycam.
+            - Disable if flycam in pre-physics script.

 1. Code review.
     - [ ] Fix `@COPYPASTA` tags where there are banks.